edubart/nelua-lang/docs/pages/overview.md

 ```

 ### Continue
-Continue statement is used to skip a for loop to it's next iteration.
+Continue statement is used to skip a loop to it's next iteration:

 ```nelua
 for i=1,10 do